-Update: I also have a corn-free version of my homemade whole grain chicken feed!
-And for easy formulating, download the Garden Betty Chicken Feed Calculator to easily manage costs, calculate protein content, and custom mix your feed on the fly.
+Update: I also have a soy-free corn-free version of my homemade whole grain chicken feed!
+For easy formulating, download Garden Betty’s Chicken Feed Calculator to manage costs, calculate protein content, and custom mix your feed on the fly.

-My small flock of chickens lays over a dozen eggs a week on a hippie diet of whole grains and leafy greens.
+My small flock of hens lays two dozen eggs a week on a DIY diet of whole grains and leafy greens.
 Their feathers are soft and shiny, their personalities as perky as ever… so I must be doing something right!